-Core strength is still assumed to be important by nearly every professional and patient,41 and yet it has been thoroughly debunked by one experiment after another for twenty years now.
-No kind of core training has any special power over back pain, cannot produce any benefit greater than minor or greater than any other kind of therapeutic exercise, and does not reduce injury rates.
+Core strength is still assumed to be important by nearly every professional and patient,61 and yet it has been thoroughly debunked by one experiment after another for twenty years now.
+The “corset hypothesis,” a popular justification for core training, is nonsense.62 No kind of core training has any special power over back pain.
+It can’t produce better results than any other kind of therapeutic exercise, and it does not reduce injury rates.
 This is all covered in much greater detail in my low back pain book.

-My favourite recent example of core strength research is a 2010 study of more than 1,100 soldiers which found that specialized, “precise” core strengthening did little to improve rates of low back pain (or any other injury) compared to good old-fashioned sit-ups.42 Meanwhile, many other studies show that no kind of core strengthening is important.43
+One of my favourite examples of core strength research is a 2010 study of more than 1,100 soldiers which found that specialized, “precise” core strengthening did little to improve rates of low back pain (or any other injury) compared to good old-fashioned sit-ups.63 Meanwhile, many other studies show that no kind of core strengthening is important.64

 Moderately-trained therapists with more than five years of experience provided about 130 patients with 10 hours of this kind of massage.
 They also gave ordinary relaxation (Swedish) massage to another 130 patients.
 The effects on back pain of these two approaches were carefully measured over an entire year.
 The results were revealing: there was “no clinically meaningful difference between relaxation and structural massage” whatsoever!
 That is quite an embarrassing outcome for techniques that are routinely touted as “advanced.”
 If structuralism were a good basis for massage technique, shouldn’t it have produced impressively superior results?